SM7I/IF1bis/README.md

 LDC32_GUI.exe is a complement to LDC32.exe written by Dan Antohi for Interface 1 Bis.

-I initiated this project due to that I had a hard time remebering the command line options for the variuos SD card operations that can be done using LDC32.exe.
+I initiated this project because I had a hard time remembering the command line options for the variuos SD card operations that can be done using LDC32.exe.

 The executable *must* be placed in the same folder as LDC32.exe on your computer.